danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 Sometimes, you have to add custom headers to every request you make to an api.
 A common scenario is to add `Accept` information, auth tokens etc.

-To adapt any Alamofire requests before they are sent, you just have to implement the `RequestAdapter` protocol and inject it into Alamofire.
-Add this file to the `Api` folder:
+To adapt Alamofire requests before they are sent, you just have to implement the `RequestAdapter` protocol and inject it into Alamofire.
+Add this file to the `Api`
+folder:

 ```swift
 // ApiRequestAdapter.swift